-Save the task/s (ie task A & B at a comp) on the specially formatted usb stick in the upload folder (openvario/upload/xcsoar).
+Save the task/s (ie task A & B at a comp) on the formatted OpenVario USB stick in the upload folder (openvario\backup\home\root\.xcsoar).
 The default file is called "mySeeYouFile".

-I find it easiest to take the USB stick to briefing, open the waypoint file (the default file is called "mySeeYouFile.cup") in SeeYou, set the task/s for the day (delete the old ones if you wish) and save it back to the usb stick ...
+The author finds it easiest to take the formatted OpenVario USB stick to briefing, open the waypoint file (the default file is called "mySeeYouFile.cup") in SeeYou, set the task/s for the day (delete the old ones if you wish) and save it back to the usb stick ...

 Insert the usb stick in the front-of-panel usb socket and power the OpenVario "ON".
-Exit into the shell menu (ESC on startup, or quit XCSoar) and upload as detailed in Upload and download from USB stick section.
+Exit into the shell menu (Quit on startup screen, or quit XCSoar) and upload as detailed in Backup And Restore From USB Stick section.

-If you have saved the waypoint file the same as on the usb stick (and System Setup / Site Files/Waypints) the procedure is:
+If you have saved the waypoint file the same as on the usb stick (and System Setup / Site Files/Waypoints) the procedure is: